four people are getting together via their computers and they are collectively knitting one patchwork sweater together

 The Loneliness of COPD

-Going from a very active social life to a stay-at-home, I can’t breathe kind of life is the start of a lonely existence.
+Going from a very active social life to a stay-at-home life, I can’t help but think this is the start of a lonely existence.
 I don’t mean loneliness from social contact, although that certainly exists.
 It is the lack of understanding of our daily struggles with COPD.

 Withdrawing over time

 The lack of social life is another facet of loneliness.
 I can’t keep up with any walking activities.
-I will avoid invitations to other people’s homes unless I know they don’t use scented candles, perfumes, or have smokers living in the home.
-If the invitation is in the evening?
-We are not easy people to go out with.
-Over time, we either withdraw or friends do.
-Even though I have always enjoyed a certain amount of solitude, conversations with my dog or husband snoring in the recliner get tiring and I need more.
+I will avoid invitations to other people’s homes unless I know they don’t use scented candles or perfumes, or that no smokers live there.
+Over time, we either withdraw or our friends do.
+Even though I have always enjoyed a certain amount of solitude, conversations with my dog or husband snoring in the recliner get tiring, and I need more.

 Finding an online COPD support group is a way to socialize and find understanding with others struggling with the same illness.
 If you find a group you like, and it may take a few, don’t lurk behind the scenes.
 Engage in conversations.
-I have made friendships through these groups that have developed into regular phone conversations, Facetimes, and/or Zoom calls.
+I have made friendships through these groups that have developed into regular phone conversations, FaceTime, and/or Zoom calls.
 I have also made friends in a few hobby groups and have been part of a virtual book reading club.
-Learn how to use the various virtual programs.
 I also stay connected with out-of-state relatives this way.
-My grandson “walks” me through his room showing off his toys and my granddaughter and I have shared crafts together.
+My grandson “walks” me through his room, showing off his toys, and my granddaughter and I have shared crafts together.

 One of the best ways to combat loneliness is to get out of our own heads and volunteer.
-Even if you are homebound, there are many volunteer projects available.
-Here in Massachusetts, there is a friendship program for the elderly, which involves phone calls or video chatting to those that cannot get out.
-You can check with your local Council on Aging or senior center to find out if there is one available in your area.
+Even if you are home-bound, there are many volunteer projects available.
+Here in Massachusetts, there is a friendship program for the elderly that involves phone calls or video chats with those who cannot get out.
+You can check with your local Council on Aging or senior center to see if one is available in your area.

 Volunteer